Elevation: 10,980 ft

 Climbing and access information for this peak is on Pages 325-326 of the book.
 The access directions in the book are no longer valid due to a road closure.
 Use the access information set out below.
 Neil The top of route is in the sunlight/shadow interface.
 Neil Gleichman contributed the impressive snow/ice climb set out at the bottom of the page.
 Updated May 2020

-There are many fine Beaverhead summits that offer challenging scrambles such as Freeman Peak and the and North and South Doublet but none offer as interesting of traverse as the one between Italian Peak’s two summits.
-While not a separate mountain, Italian Peak‘s eastern summit is the more interesting, albeit lower, of the two summits.
-The route between the west summit and the east summit is a challenging, fun scramble that I rate as Class 4.
+There are many fine Beaverhead summits that offer challenging scrambles such as Freeman Peak and North and South Doublet, but none offer as interesting a traverse as the one between Italian Peak’s two summits.
+While not a separate mountain per se, Italian Peak‘s East Summit is the more interesting, albeit lower, of the two summits.
+The route between the West Summit and the East Summit is a challenging Class 4 scramble.
+USGS Scott Peak

 From the junction of ID-28 and ID-33 in Mud Lake, drive N on ID-28 for 42.5 miles to [signed] Nicholia Road.
 Nicholia Road is located 6.1 miles N of the Kaufman Picnic Area on ID-28.
 Turn R/NNE onto Nicholia Road and drive 3.1 miles to an unsigned junction with a dirt road that runs southward at the base of the mountains.
 Drive 4.5 miles S on this dirt road to reach an unsigned L turn for Scott Canyon.
 You will pass 2 turnoffs for Eidelman Canyon (at 0.9 miles and 1.6 miles), a turnoff for Italian Canyon (at 2.5 miles), and a sign for Irish Canyon (at 3.7 miles) on the way.